Tag Archives: Brnini

 This episode had little effect on Bernini’s reputation.
 “While Bernini was alive,” writes the art critic Clive James, “even his enemies thought he as a great man.”

-, Bernini was awarded a magnificent project, the addition of bell towers to Saint Peter’s Cathedral in Rome.
+But no reputation is bulletproof.
+Swollen with ego and a well-deserved pride in a lifetime of achievement , Bernini was awarded a magnificent project, the addition of bell towers to Saint Peter’s Cathedral in Rome.

 He went to work, and as most geniuses do, he listened only to his own mind… and to those who told him what he wanted to hear.
 Had one of his consultants had the nerve to tell him, or if he’d consulted with his arch rival, architect Francesco Borromini, Bernini would have learned that his plan for the tower foundations was inadequate.